 Typography might not sound like the most fascinating discipline, but its range of usage is not only incredible but vital to everything from UI design to print media marketing.
-Typography involves the design and execution of fonts, from those used for writing everyday documents to truly inspiring and even otherworldly custom fonts for marketing campaigns, fine arts, and web design.
+Typography involves designing and executing fonts.
+They include those used for writing everyday documents to genuinely inspiring and even otherworldly custom fonts for marketing campaigns, email marketing templates, fine arts, and web design.

-Some designers think iconography is one of the most difficult areas of graphic design to master because of how many other skills require mastery, it is also one of the most lucrative – so a graphic designer with a passion and true skill for iconography will almost certainly make an excellent salary.
+Some designers think iconography is one of the most challenging areas of graphic design to master because of how many other skills require mastery.
+But, it is also one of the most lucrative.
+So a graphic designer with a passion and true talent for iconography will almost certainly make an excellent salary.

 3. Print Media

-Every business, convention, and trade show has print media on offer to demonstrate their products, services, or opportunities – and graphic designers are responsible for effectively designing and executing every single flyer, pamphlet, and business card.
-Print media is one of the most consistent areas of graphic design regarding work opportunities.
+Every business, convention, and trade show has print media to demonstrate their products, services, or opportunities, and graphic designers are responsible for designing and executing every flyer, pamphlet, and business card.
+It is one of the most consistent areas of graphic design regarding work opportunities.

 4. Mobile Application Interfaces

-Mobile applications are used for everything from banking to entertainment, and new apps are created and launched each and every day around the world.
+Mobile applications are used for everything from banking to entertainment, and new apps are created and launched daily worldwide.
 Graphic designers who specialize in mobile application interfaces will find themselves not only with consistent work but will be paid very well to do it.

 5. Digital Illustration

 From ebooks to educational software, digital illustration is another perfect marriage between graphic design and art.
 For graphic design majors who love fine art, digital illustration is used on various platforms, even food packaging.
 Illustration can be challenging, but it is more than feasible for skilled graphic designers to make an excellent living.
 These designers must understand digital publishing, printing, and color management.